C. J. Uzomah: New York Jets

 On March 17, 2022, Uzomah signed a three-year, $24 million contract with the New York Jets.
 He appeared in 15 games in the 2022 season.
 He finished with 21 receptions for 232 receiving yards and two receiving touchdowns, which both came in Week 15 against the Detroit Lions.

 On December 6, 2023, Uzomah was placed on injured reserve after suffering an MCL injury in Week 13.

 On March 5, 2024, Uzomah was released by the Jets.

 Philadelphia Eagles

 On April 11, 2024, Uzomah signed a one-year deal with the Philadelphia Eagles.
 Uzomah was released by the Eagles on August 21, 2024, before the regular season began.
 He re-signed with the practice squad on October 10.
 He was promoted to the active roster on December 4.
 He was placed on injured reserve on January 30, 2025.
 He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

+On August 24, 2026, Uzomah retired from professional football.